VII. University Courses

 This seminar-based course offers an interdisciplinary forum for the discussion of broad topics in animal welfare and human-animal relationships.
 Students analyze topics presented by visiting guest lecturers using perspectives from various disciplines such animal science, philosophy, history, psychology, ethics, and biology.

-This course is designed for students from the Arrell Food Institute, and scholars from Food from Thought, and, space permitting, is open to any graduate student working on a thesis topic related to agri-food.
+This course is is open to any graduate student working on a topic related to agri-food.
 Students work in groups to collaborate with NGOs, government agencies, or businesses on agri-food projects.
 Through these projects and a series of modules, students build knowledge and competencies in business development, communication, social innovation, project management, and entrepreneurship.
 This course is limited to 36 students.
 Priority Arrell Scholars, and Food from Thought funded graduate students.

 This course explores fundamental mechanisms and signalling pathways that dynamically regulate cell and tissues responses to physical forces in health and disease.
 It is relevant to a wide range of areas of study, from biomechanics and tissue engineering to gastro-intestinal health, food and nutrition.